hzhou/MyDef_Book/general_comments.md

     This does not start a comment /* not a comment
     */
       /* but this does start a
-         multiline comments.
+         multiline comment.
-	 And this */ does not end the comments.
+         And this */ does not end the comment.
          This does. */
 ```
 The above page compiles to:
 ```